Programs for Education

 Obviously, financial issues are important too.
 You can learn how to minimize student (and parent) debt here.

 In other words, begin the college search by identifying several schools where the student has a good chance for acceptance and, more importantly, where he/she would be happy to spend a few years.
 These are the schools where the student’s academic profile places him or her in the top 25% of the accepted student pool.
-Once students genuinely appreciate (if not love) at least one safety school, they can safely move on to more selective schools and, yes, even some of the aforementioned most competitive colleges.
+Once students genuinely appreciate (if not love) at least one “safety” school, they can move on to more selective schools and, yes, even some of the aforementioned most competitive colleges.

 Have you heard about our money saving “Dry Run”?
 0